HL7Austria/TC-FHIR-AG-Scheduling-R5/input/pagecontent/index.md

 {% include dependency-table-short.xhtml %}

+### Known Issues
+In this ImplementationGuide a ValueSet [AT Scheduling Service Type](ValueSet-AtSchedulingServiceType.html) is used in several Profiles.
+In the future, the ValueSet will contain an extendable set of suggested codes, but creating a single harmonized List with codes from all vendors is out of scope.
+This ValueSet currenctly only serves as a placeholder and contains a single entry in order to provide usefull examples for the profiles that make use of it.

 ### Governance

 HL7® Austria is an official Affiliate of HL7® International.
 Within HL7® Austria the technical committee for FHIR® (TC FHIR®) is responsible to promote and disseminate the new upcoming standard HL7® FHIR®.